watsonjr/watsonjr.github.io/papers/index.md

 Barbier M &  **Watson JR**.
 The Spatial Dynamics of Predators and the Benefits and Costs of Information Sharing.
 Plos Computational Biology.

-Tilman A,  **Watson JR** and Levin S. When Second Best is Best: Maintaining Cooperation in the Commons.
-Journal of Theoretical Biology.

 Klinger D, Levin SA &  **Watson JR**.
 The Growth of Finfish Globally in Open Ocean Aquaculture under Climate Change.
-Proc.
-Roy.
-Soc.
-B.
+Global Change Biology.

 Tilman A,  **Watson JR** & Levin S. Maintaining Cooperation in social-ecological systems: Effective bottom-up management can require sub-optimal resource use.
 Theoretical Ecology.